Trees that grow too close to power lines can become a dangerous hazard, especially for children who might climb them.

-Branches can break and fall on to lines, especially during high winds and storms, putting public safety and property at risk as well as interrupting power supply.
-By working with you, Wellington Electricity can help you avoid this safety risk and help reduce the chances of a loss of you and your neighbours’ power supply.
+Branches can break and fall onto lines, putting public safety and property at risk as well as interrupting power.
+By working with you, Wellington Electricity (we*) can keep our network safe and reliable.

-Under the Electricity (Hazards from Trees) Regulations 2003, the local electricity distribution company is responsible for making sure tree owners are aware of not letting their trees grow too close to network power lines.
-On the Wellington Electricity network, we use Treescape, a specialist tree maintenance company to check and notify tree owners if their trees are too close to our power lines.
+Under the Electricity (Hazards from Trees) Regulations 2003, we* has responsibilities to work with tree owners to keep vegetation clear of overhead power lines.
+On our network, we use Treescape, a specialist tree maintenance company, to check and notify tree owners if their trees are too close to our power lines.

-If you receive a notice, the trees may already be too close for you to safely trim them yourself.
-In these cases a professional arborist authorised by us will be needed to cut back the trees to a safe distance for you to keep them trimmed.
+If you receive a notice, the tree(s) will already be too close for you to trim it safely.
+In these cases, a professional arborist authorised by us will be needed to cut back the tree(s) to a safe distance so that you can keep them trimmed.
 Trimming trees near power lines is extremely dangerous work – only approved arborists are allowed to trim trees within 4 metres of network power lines.